Church (SNU)

 remove their jackets.
 I personally think that as long as the medium is neat and

 tidy it does not really matter, but that is a personal opinion”.
-I agree common sense can come into

 play if weather or church is too warm.